fthorey/pebbleSDK2/README.md

 How to create the waf script for PebbleSDK
 -------------------------------------------
-Simply execute:
+Simply execute:\n
-./waf-light configure build
+./waf-light configure build\n
-And replace the generated waf script into your PebbleSDK/Pebble directory
+And replace the generated waf script into your PebbleSDK/Pebble directory\n

 Modifications
 -------------